| |

 new curly fern fronds

-It usually takes about 2-4 weeks to grow new fronds after cutting back outdoor evergreen ferns.
+It usually takes about 2-4 weeks for new fronds to fully develop after cutting back outdoor evergreen ferns.
 This time frame can vary depending on the variety of the fern and the climate.

-Cut back any outdoor fern fronds with pest infestation or disease to the base of the plant throughout the year.
-If the entire plant is unhealthy, cut it back to the ground, so the disease does not spread.
+If the entire plant is unhealthy, it’s a good rule of thumb to cut it back to the ground, so the disease does not spread.

 Cutting back outdoor evergreen ferns for the season: new fronds growing in

 With the right care and attention, evergreen outdoor ferns can be a beautiful addition to any garden.
-Trimming them each year will help keep the fronds looking their best and ensure that the plant remains healthy and full of life for many years.
+Pruning them every late winter or early spring will help keep the fronds looking their best and remain healthy for many years.

 Until next time,